yaleh/armbian-tools/README.md

 ## qemu_exec

 This tools is used to run an Armbian image in QEMU.
 It's tested with qemu-system-aarch64 in an amd64 host.
-Both the original Armbian image and Amlogic Armbian (ext4 rootfs) from https://github.com/ophub/amlogic-s9xxx-armbian are supported.
+Both the original Armbian image and Amlogic Armbian (ext4 and btrfs root filesystem) from https://github.com/ophub/amlogic-s9xxx-armbian are supported.

 ### Features